tornado4444/Volumetric_Clouds/README.md

 # RENDER CLOUDS AND OCEAN
-Here is my attempt render the ocean and volumetric clods.
+Here is my attempt render the ocean and volumetric clouds.